mmattozzi/LiteraryClockScreenSaver/README.md

 Source of literary quotes also by *tjaap* from link on https://www.instructables.com/id/Literary-Clock-Made-From-E-reader/ -- *litclock_annotated.csv*.
 So far, I've made some minor tweaks to this data to get each quote onto one line.
 Oddly, this is a pipe separated file, not comma separated as the name might imply.
 License appears to be [CC BY-NC-SA 2.5](https://creativecommons.org/licenses/by-nc-sa/2.5/), the material of which can be used within a GPLv3 licensed program.

 Images were retrieved from flickr and listed in LICENSE.txt.
-All images used were licensed with the Creative Commons license:
+Most images used were licensed with the Creative Commons license:
 [Attribution-NonCommercial-ShareAlike 2.0 Generic (CC BY-NC-SA 2.0)](https://creativecommons.org/licenses/by-nc/2.0/) at the time they were sourced.
-Images are also credited in "Screen Saver Options..." section of System Preferences.
+Some images were freely available with no license at all and returned in Flickr's "No known copyright restrictions" search.
+If an images belongs to you and you do not want it included in this screensaver, [open an issue in Github](https://github.com/mmattozzi/LiteraryClockScreenSaver/issues).
+All images are credited in "Screen Saver Options..." section of System Preferences.

+If you would like to contribute your own library images, attach them as files on a new [issue](https://github.com/mmattozzi/LiteraryClockScreenSaver/issues).